Dauto98/Reactjs-starting-template/README.md

 # ReactJs-starting-template

-This repo includes basic setup for Reactjs
+This repo includes basic setup for Webpack to use in React project

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The guide will be divided in to small sections, each section will contain setup for 1 module or functionality.
-For final configuration, you can check the repo
+For final configuration, you can check the repo.

+(The code in the repo is for webpack 3 on branch master)

 ## Prerequisites